hapi-server/data-specification/README.md

 3. show information about a dataset with a given id; a primary component of the description is the list of parameters in the dataset
 4. stream data content for a dataset of a given id; the streaming request must have time bounds (specified by request parameters `time.min` and `time.max`) and may indicate a subset of parameters (default is all parameters)

-There is also an optional landing page endpoint that returns human-readable HTML.
+There is also an optional landing page endpoint forthe HAPI service that returns human-readable HTML.
 Although there is recommended content for this landing page, it is not essential to the functioning of the server.

-The four required endpoints behave like REST-style services, in that the resulting HTTP response is the complete response for each endpoint.
-In particular, the fourth endpoint does not just give URLs or links to the data, but rather streams the data content in the HTTP response.
+The four required endpoints are REST-style services, in that the resulting HTTP response is the complete response for each endpoint.
+In particular, the `data` endpoint does not just give URLs or links to the data, but rather streams the data content in the HTTP response.
 The full specification for each endpoint is discussed below.

 All endpoints must be directly below a `hapi` path element in the URL:
 ```